n8n-io/n8n-docs/docs/doc2/document-validation/ocr-view.md

   - OCR
 ---

-In the document viewer you have the possibility to open the OCR view for a document.
+In document view you have the possibility to open the OCR view for a document.
 This allows you to display the document in the pure OCR view without any formatting or similar.

-To do this, import a document as usual and open it in the document viewer:
+To do this, import a document as usual and open it in the document view:

 ![](/_images/doc2/image-43-1024x374.png)